Featured Posts

 More than 13,000 children, ages 5 to 9 are struck and injured by cars while crossing the street in the U.S. every year according to the National Center for Injury Prevention and Control.
 A recent study sought to determine why children are so vulnerable.
 Researchers at the University of Idaho compared traffic-detection skills in 35 adults ages 19 to 50 and 50 children ages 6 to 9.
 Participants listened on headphones to 24 recordings of a car approaching at 5, 12 and 25 miles per hour, from both directions, and pressed a computer key when they detected the vehicle, identified its direction and thought it had arrived at their location.

-The accident lawyers at Grazian and Volpe hope this new study is informative in helping to prevent car accidents involving children.
-Adult drivers should be aware that children simply lack the perceptual skills to interpret important pedestrian safety cues and never assume that a child is aware of a presence of a moving car.
+Adult drivers should be aware that children simply lack the perceptual skills to interpret important pedestrian safety cues, and never assume that a child is aware of a presence of a moving car.
+If your child was hit by a car, a car accident lawyer can help you get the compensation you need.

 About the Author